4766 Lincoln Ave, Oakland, CA 94602

 Each November, on the Friday evening after Thanksgiving, the Oakland Temple becomes a wonderland of more than 100,000 lights in celebration of the birth of Christ.

-Against a backdrop of the sierra white granite of the temple, fountains, bushes, and lush flowers, the Christmas lights descend from an elegant pool to a glowing manger scene.
+Against a backdrop of the Sierra white granite of the temple, fountains, bushes, and lush flowers, the Christmas lights descend from an elegant pool to a glowing manger scene.
 The lights on the 42 palm trees averaging 60 feet high that line the sides of the pools attract the eye to the five golden spires that crown the temple.

 The Oakland Temple Lights are included on the Best Christmas Lights in the East Bay list.